(on the left)

 Current research interests

 - Exoplanet transit measurements with our campus 24" telescope.
 My students and I are collaborators on the very neat KELT project.
-Here is a 2014 AJ paper and a 2015 AJ paper I'm on.
+Here are the KELT-4b, KELT-6b, KELT-7b, and KELT-8b discovery papers I'm on.

 - Near Earth Objects (NEOs).
 Here's a 2015 Planetary and Space Science paper that quantifies why we need to act quickly after discovery if we want to measure NEO properties.